Emergent behaviors of discrete Lohe aggregation flows: Introduction

 \section{Introduction}

-Emergent behaviors of many-body systems can be often observed in nature. e.g. aggregation of bacteria \cite{T-B-L, T-B}, flashing of fireflies \cite{B-B, Wi2}, schooling of fishes \cite{B-T1}, synchronization of pacemaker cells \cite{Pe}, etc. For survey articles and books, we refer to \cite{A-B, A-B-F, D-B1,H-K-P-Z, P-R, St, VZ, Wi1}.
-Despite its ubiquitous presence, systematic studies based on mathematical models were done only half century ago by Arthur Winfree and Yoshiki Kuramoto in their seminal papers \cite{Ku2, Wi2}.
-Among others, we are interested in the discretization of high-dimensional Kuramoto models such as the swarm sphere model (or Lohe sphere model) and the Lohe matrix model.
+Emergent behaviors of many-body systems can be often observed in nature. e.g. aggregation of bacteria \cite{T-B-L, T-B}, flashing of fireflies \cite{B-B, Wi2}, schooling of fish \cite{B-T1}, synchronization of pacemaker cells \cite{Pe}, etc. For survey articles and books, we refer to \cite{A-B, A-B-F, D-B1,H-K-P-Z, P-R, St, VZ, Wi1}.
+Despite its ubiquitous presence, systematic studies based on mathematical models were done only a half century ago by Arthur Winfree and Yoshiki Kuramoto in their seminal papers \cite{Ku2, Wi2}.
+Among others, we are interested in the discretization of high-dimensional Kuramoto models such as the Lohe sphere model and the Lohe matrix model.
 For a smooth takeoff, we begin with the Kuramoto model.
 Consider an ensemble of phase oscillators, and let $\theta_i = \theta_i(t)$ be the phase of the $i$-th Kuramoto oscillator.
 Then, the dynamics of $\theta_i$ is governed by the following phase model \cite{Ku1, Ku2}:

 The emergent dynamics of the Kuramoto model \eqref{KM} on the unit circle has been extensively studied in literature, to name a few, \cite{B-C-M, C-H-J-K, C-S, D-X, D-B, H-K-R, H-L-X}, and its first-order discretized model for \eqref{KM} based on the forward first-order Euler method was also addressed in \cite{Ch-H, H-K-K-Z, Sh, Z-Z} from the viewpoint of emergent dynamics.
-As high-dimensional generalizations of the Kuramoto model, several first-order models have been proposed on some manifolds, to name a few, the swarm sphere model on $d$-sphere ${\mathbb S}^d$ \cite{C-C-H, C-H5, H-K-P-R, Lo-1, J-C, Lo-2, M-T-G, Ol, T-M, Zhu}, the Lohe matrix model \cite{B-C-S, D-F-M-T, D-F-M, De, H-K-R, H-R, Lo-0} on the unitary group and the Lohe tensor model on the space of tensors with the same rank and size \cite{H-P1, H-P2}.
-To set the stage, we begin with brief introductions of two aggregation models, namely the swarm sphere model and the Lohe matrix model.
+As high-dimensional generalizations of the Kuramoto model, several first-order models have been proposed on specific manifolds, to name a few, the Lohe sphere model on $d$-sphere ${\mathbb S}^d$ \cite{C-C-H, C-H5, H-K-P-R, Lo-1, J-C, Lo-2, M-T-G, Ol, T-M, Zhu}, the Lohe matrix model \cite{B-C-S, D-F-M-T, D-F-M, De, H-K-R, H-R, Lo-0} on the unitary group and the Lohe tensor model on the space of tensors with the same rank and size \cite{H-P1, H-P2}.

+To set the stage, we begin with brief two aggregation models, namely the Lohe sphere model and the Lohe matrix model.
 First, we consider a finite ensemble of particles lying in the unit sphere $\bbs^{d-1}$.
 Let ${\bx}_i = {\bx}_i(t) \in \bbs^{d-1}$ be the state of the $i$-th particle on the unit sphere.
-Then, the swarm sphere model reads as follows.
+Then, the Lohe sphere model reads as follows: